 Figure 2.
 Big Data Security Reference Architecture

 We now describe the Security Reference Architecture in detail.

+Each section reflects an Architectural Component of the Security Reference Architecture.

-Architectural Component: Interface of Data Providers → Big Data Application Provider
+Interface of Data Providers → Big Data Application Provider

 Data coming in from Data Providers may have to be validated for integrity and authenticity.
 Incoming traffic may be maliciously used for launching DoS attacks or for exploiting software vulnerabilities on premise.
 Hence real time security monitoring is useful.
 Data discovery and classification has to be performed in a privacy respecting manner.

-Architectural Component: Interface of Big Data Application Provider → Data Consumer
+Interface of Big Data Application Provider → Data Consumer

 It has to be ensured that data or aggregate results going out to Data Consumers are privacy preserving.
 Data being accessed by third parties or other entities has to confirm to legal regulations like HIPAA.
 Access to sensitive data by the government and potential undermining of freedom of expression is a concern.

-Architectural Component: Interface of Application Provider ↔ Big Data IT Provider
+Interface of Application Provider ↔ Big Data IT Provider

 Data can be stored and retrieved under encryption.
 Access control policies must be in place to ensure that data is only accessed at the requisite granularity with proper credentials.
 Sophisticated encryption techniques can allow applications to have rich policy-based access to the data as well as enable searching, filtering on the encrypted data and computations on the underlying plaintext.

-Architectural Component: Internal to Big Data IT Provider
+Internal to Big Data IT Provider

 Data at rest and transaction logs must be kept secured.
 Key management is essential to control access and keep track of keys.
 Non-relational databases need to have a layer of security measures.
 Data provenance is essential to have proper context for security and function of the data at every stage.
 DoS attacks must be mitigated to ensure availability of the data.

-Architectural Component: General
+General Components

 Big data frameworks can also be used for strengthening security.
 Big data analytics can be used for security intelligence, event detection and forensics.